deephdc/deep-docs/source/user/models/toy_model-dog_breeds.rst

 DEEP Pilot infrastructure submission
 ------------------------------------

-Please, refere to :doc:`Quickstart Guide <../quickstart>`, section "Run model on DEEP Pilot infrastructure", on what is required to start the application on DEEP Pilot infrastructure.
+Please, refer to :doc:`Quickstart Guide <../quickstart>`, section "Run model on DEEP Pilot infrastructure", on what is required to start the application on DEEP Pilot infrastructure.

 .. _sec-examples: